 How do I appeal?

 Please note that you will need to complete one form per school appealed.

-Please note: For September admission appeals, please submit your appeal by no later than 30 March 2020 for secondary schools and 18 May 2020 for middle and primary schools.
+For September admission appeals, please submit your appeal no later than 31 March 2021 for secondary schools and 18 May 2021 for middle and primary schools.